-2. Evaluation of Methionine in the Context of a System Approach in Organic Poultry Production - stated, in §205.237(5) (b), "We have seemingly made vegetarians out of poultry and pigs".
+Evaluation of Methionine in the Context of a System Approach in Organic Poultry Production - Methionine is an essential amino acid for poultry.
+Prior to the 1950's, poultry and pigs were fed a plant and meat-based diet without synthetic amino acids such as methionine.
+One former NOSB member stated, in regard to NOP regulations §205.237(5) (b) which prohibits organic operations from feeding mammalian or poultry slaughter by-products to mammals or poultry, "We have seemingly made vegetarians out of poultry and pigs."
 As the organic community moves toward reducing, removing, or providing additional annotations to synthetic methionine in the diets of poultry, a heightened need exists for the organic community to rally around omnivore producers to assist in marshaling our collective efforts in finding viable alternatives to synthetic methionine and to help find approaches for making them more commercially available.